Primary Education and Teaching Studies with Foundation Year BA (Hons)Study level: Undergraduate

 Focused around core curriculums taught within the UK, this module aims to improve your confidence, knowledge and understanding of English, mathematics and science at primary level.
 You will also develop the pedagogical knowledge, skills and understanding necessary for the successful teaching of the subjects.

 You will be taught to recognise and engage with broad and rich curricula and the opportunities provided for children to have a range of learning experiences.
-You'll become familiar with critically evaluating curricula, understanding distinctive differences between each.
+You will become familiar with critically evaluating curricula, understanding distinctive differences between each.
 You will also be encouraged to develop your own philosophy of curriculum.

 This unit is focused on reinforcing your knowledge of key science and foundation subjects such as art, music and history.
 You will explore how to effectively plan for a cross-curricular teaching and investigate how this approach to teaching can engage young learners.